jpgmv1998/reproducible_paper_template/README.md

 - `randomReferences.md`, a file intended to store links for references that may be useful for empirical work (e.g. R, Econometrics, Git, etc) in markdown format.

 - `_template_README.md`, a template file for a replication README adapted from the [AEA Template](https://social-science-data-editors.github.io/template_README/).

+- `_example_README.md`, an example file for a replication README retrieved from the [AEA Deposit](https://www.openicpsr.org/openicpsr/search/aea/studies).

 - `brainstorming`, a folder to store research ideas, peer feedback, etc. Contains:
   * `_template_research_project.Rmd`, a template (in Rmarkdown format) to organize and structure the first ideas about the project (draft version).
 Produces `_template_research_project.pdf` as output.